For SEO and Content Agencies

 The Closed Loop, Working for an Agency

 Floyi is one platform that runs the full cycle for every client account.
-The same methodology, repeated.
-Here's what each layer does for an agency specifically:
+The same framework, repeated.
+Five layers do the work that nine disconnected tools used to fragment.

 The SERP-validated content blueprint you present in the kickoff meeting.
 Multi-level hierarchy with URL slugs, page intent and internal linking guidance.
 The deliverable that gets the client to approve the strategy in week one.